WalkerEli/CFB_Betting/README.md

 The main.py file is rather cluttered.
 **Solution:**
 Move the CLI menu and the actions to the helpers folder.
 Call the two files actions.py and menu.py then import them into the main.py script.

+### 7. **Update Comments**
+**Issue:**
+Comments dont make a lot of sense because they were only for me to remember what I was last doing instead of explaining what the code is doing.
+**Solution:**
+Clean up comments on code and make them more robust for others to make sense of my code.